 SShell script wrappers can make the *nix command more transparent to the user.
-The most common shell scripts are simple wrappers around third party or system binaries.
-A wrapper is nothing but a shell script that includes a system command or utility.
+The most common shell scripts are simple wrappers around the third party or system binaries.
+A wrapper is nothing but a shell script or a shell function or an alias that includes a system command or utility.

-Linux and Unix like operating system can run both 32bit and 64bit specific versions of applications.
+Linux and a Unix-like operating system can run both 32bit and 64bit specific versions of applications.
 You can write a wrapper script that can select and execute correct version on a 32bit or 64bit hardware platform.
-In cluster environment and High-Performance computing environment you may find 100s of wrapper scripts written in Perl, Shell, and Python to get cluster usage, setting up shared storage, submitting and managing jobs, backups, troubleshooting, invokes commands with specified arguments, sending stdout to stdout and stderr to stderr and much more.
+In clustered environment and High-Performance computing environment you may find 100s of wrapper scripts written in Perl, Shell, and Python to get cluster usage, setting up shared storage, submitting and managing jobs, backups, troubleshooting, invokes commands with specified arguments, redirecting stdout/stderr and much more.

-In this post, I will explains how to create a shell wrapper to enhance the basic troubleshooting tool such as ping and host.
+In this post, I will explain how to create a shell wrapper to enhance the primary troubleshooting tool such as ping and host. [continue reading…]

-An alias is nothing but shortcut to commands.
-The alias command allows user to launch any command or group of commands (including options and filenames) by entering a single word.
-Use alias command to display list of all defined aliases.
-You can add user defined aliases to ~/.bashrc file.
-You can cut down typing time with these aliases, work smartly, and increase productivity at the command prompt.
+An bash shell alias is nothing but the shortcut to commands.
+The alias command allows the user to launch any command or group of commands (including options and filenames) by entering a single word.
+Use alias command to display a list of all defined aliases.
+You can add user-defined aliases to ~/.bashrc file.
+You can cut down typing time with these aliases, work smartly, and increase productivity at the command prompt. [continue reading…]

-The Blue Screen of Death (BSoD) is used for the error screen displayed by Microsoft Windows, after encountering a critical system.
+The Blue Screen of Death (BSoD) is used by Microsoft Windows, after encountering a critical system error.
 Linux / UNIX like operating system may get a kernel panic.
 It is just like BSoD.
 The BSoD and a kernel panic generated using a Machine Check Exception (MCE).
 MCE is nothing but feature of AMD / Intel 64 bit systems which is used to detect an unrecoverable hardware problem.
+MCE can detect:

 Like most sys admin, I’m lazy.
 I try to automate almost all things in order to save time.
 Inexperienced sys admin and help desk staff working under me finds all these tools useful.
 It saves their time and avoids security issues.
 Automation allows help desk staff to do things that they don’t have enough direct system knowledge to do themselves.
 However, selecting correct tool and applying correct methodology is very important. [continue reading…]